NielsdaWheelz/conductor-cli/docs/s0/s0_prs/s0_pr_1.md

 this pr is complete when:

-1. `agentsd` starts and binds the socket at the resolved path
+1. `agencyd` starts and binds the socket at the resolved path
-2. `agents-cli` can connect and successfully ping via length-prefixed rpc
+2. `agency-cli` can connect and successfully ping via length-prefixed rpc
-3. `agents-cli` auto-spawns `agentsd` when daemon is not running and then pings successfully
+3. `agency-cli` auto-spawns `agencyd` when daemon is not running and then pings successfully
-4. concurrent `agents` invocations do not create multiple daemons (socket bind exclusivity)
+4. concurrent `agency` invocations do not create multiple daemons (socket bind exclusivity)
 5. tests pass (unit + integration)

 ---